tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 We saw [last time][blog-post-sockets] that with linear types, we could precisely capture the state of sockets _in their types_.
-In this post, I want to use the same idea of tracking states in types, but applied to a more unusual example from our [paper][paper]: optimized data type representation.
+In this post, I want to use the same idea of tracking states in types, but applied to a more unusual example from our [paper][paper]: sending rich structured data types across the network and back with as little copying as possible.

-For the sake of concreteness, let's focus our attention on a simple tree type:
+Our approach to this problem works for values of any datatype, but for the sake of simplicity, we'll consider here simple tree values of the following datatype:

 ```haskell
 data Tree = Branch Tree Tree | Leaf Int